olxbr/vue-livr/README.md

 import VueLIVR from 'vue-livr';

 Vue.use(VueLIVR, {
   extraRules: {}, // Extra rules to be added
   patchRules: false, // Patch rules to return extended error codes
   errorHandlers: {}, // Error handler to each error code that LIVR returns, it will run only if patchRules });
 ```

-Now you are all setup to use the plugin.
+Now you are all set to use the plugin.

 ## Basic example